-- Print enough handouts for each youth of:
+- Print enough handouts for each person of:

-- o My Self-Care Plan, p.
+- My Self-Care Plan, p.
 5

 - Consider inviting local mental health professionals to introduce themselves to folks and let them know of their services, fees (if applicable), hours, and location.

 Procedures

 Welcome and Group Check In (time will vary)